On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: Introduction

 \end{enumerate} \end{Def}

-The main goal of the current paper is to present an example of two distinct lower semicontinuous solutions of~\ref{row} with surprisingly regular Hamiltonian.
-The proposed Hamiltonian~$H:[0,T]\times\R\times\R\rightarrow\R$ is, firstly, convex with respect to~$p$, secondly, it increases linearly in~$p$, i.e.~$|H(t,x,p)|\leq 2|p|$ for any $t\in[0,T]$, $x,p\in\R$, thirdly, it satisfies locally the Lipschitz continuity, i.e.
+The main goal of the paper is to present an example of two distinct lower semicontinuous solutions of the \ref{row} equation with surprisingly regular Hamiltonian.
+Understanding the role that the Lipschitz-type condition plays in theorems about uniqueness of solution of \ref{row} is also important.
+The proposed Hamiltonian $H\!:[0,T]\!\times\!\R\times\!\R\rightarrow\R$ satisfies the \it{classical assumptions} i.e. firstly, it is convex with respect to~$p$, secondly, it increases linearly in $p$ and $x$, i.e. $|H(t,x,p)|\leq 2|p|$ for any $t\in[0,T]$, $x,p\in\R$, thirdly, it is locally Lipschitz continuous, i.e.

-where $\B$ is a closed unit ball.
-Thus the above Hamiltonian satisfies the classical optimality conditions.
-In addition, we show that one of the indicated lower semicontinuous functions is the value function given by~(\ref{FW-def}).
-In many cases, the Lipschitz continuity~(\ref{ass-llc}) is sufficient for the solution of~\ref{row} to be unique.
-It turns out that, in general, for the uniqueness of the solution, one needs some stronger Lipschitz-type condition, that we shall study further in connection to the results of uniqueness of solution of~\ref{row}.
+where $\B$ is the closed unit ball.
+In addition, we show that one of the indicated lower semicontinuous solutions is the value function given by~(\ref{FW-def}).
+In general, for the uniqueness of \ref{row} solutions, one needs some stronger Lipschitz-type condition, that we shall study further in connection to the results of uniqueness.

-Frankowska~\cite{HF} proved that, the value function is the unique lower semicontinuous solution of the \ref{row} equation if the Hamiltonian meets the classical optimality conditions and it is positively homogeneous in~$p$, i.e.~$\forall _{r>0}\;H(t,x,rp)=rH(t,x,p)$.
+Frankowska~\cite{HF} proved that, the value function is the unique lower semicontinuous solution of the \ref{row} equation if the Hamiltonian meets the classical assumptions and it is positively homogeneous in~$p$, i.e.~$\forall _{r>0}\;H(t,x,rp)=rH(t,x,p)$.
 Actually, the result of Frankowska does not require local Lipschitz continuity with respect to the triple~$(t,x,p)$.
 It is enough to assume it is satisfied with respect to state variable~$x$ only.
-The example of nonuniqueness of solution of~\ref{row} introduced in the current paper, does not contradict the result of Frankowska as the Hamiltonian in our example, fulfills the classical optimality condition, but it is not positively homogeneous in~$p$.
+The example of nonuniqueness of solution of~\ref{row} introduced in the current paper, does not contradict the result of Frankowska as the Hamiltonian in our example, fulfills the classical assumptions, but it is not positively homogeneous in~$p$.

 Earlier Ishii \cite[Thm.
 2.5]{HI} and Crandall-Lions \cite[Thm.
 VI.1]{C-L-87} had proved the uniqueness of viscosity solutions of \ref{row} in the class of continuous functions.
-They had assumed instead of linear growth in~$p$ of Hamiltonian, the following condition
+They had assumed instead of linear growth in~$p$ and $x$ of Hamiltonian, the following condition